God Pruned My Pride

 We applied for public assistance in various forms and each person we spoke to not only helped us but then directed us to yet another helpful program.

-In the end, we qualified for several programs, including one that paid our mortgage for one year!
+In the end, we qualified for several programs, including one that paid our mortgage for an entire year!

 Family and friends opened their hearts and their wallets and in so doing we were able to make it through the winter.

 Outwardly, I was aware that God was moving in our lives yet inwardly I was still losing control and spiraling downward.
 My pride had been trampled on in that I no longer saw myself as successful and had lost all control.
-I couldn’t find a way to deal with this loss or more importantly, the devastating loss to come.
+I couldn’t find a way to deal with this loss or more importantly, the inevitable and devastating loss to come.
+This disease, and most especially, this particular fast developing form of ALS, was terminal.

 I immediately stopped relying on my “coping mechanisms” and threw myself into God’s Word.
 I embarked on a new Bible study by Beth Moore titled “Breaking Free” and with God’s pruning and Beth’s mentorship, I began learning that pride was getting in the way of my being able to fully see and accept God moving in my life.
 I discovered that I need to be taught how to stop trying to control and trust God, because no matter what terrifying trials lie ahead, I was not alone.
-He was with me; He has always been with me.
-I also saw that I must stop putting myself first and realize that no matter what I have, I have it because it is a gift from God… everything good in my life is because He chose to bless me.
+He was with me; He had always been with me.
+He would always be with me.

 But He said to me, “My grace is sufficient for you,